Zennoon/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 2-add_dnodeint.c: Adds a new node at the beginning of a doubly linked list.
 The pointer manipulation is the intersting part here.
 If the list is empty (head is NULL), then we don't/can't modify the prev pointer of the head.

+3-add_dnodeint.c: Adds a new node at the end of a doubly linked list.
+Again, the tricky part is handling the pointers.
+If the list is empty, the head pointer has to be changed as well, because the new node will be the head.